googleforgames/open-match-docs/site/content/en/docs/Tutorials/CustomEvaluator/_index.md

 - Creates a gRPC service that listens on the configured port
 - Implements the `Evaluate()` interface that Open Match prescribes
-- Accepts a stream of proposals in its implementation fo this interface and then calls into a simplified helper method.
+- Accepts a stream of proposals in its implementation for this interface and then calls into a simplified helper method.
 - Streams back results from the helper method to Open Match.

-Below is the `evauate()` helper method in `$TUTORIALROOT/evaluator/evaluate/evaluator.go` where the core evaluation logic should be implemented.
+Below is the `evaluate()` helper method in `$TUTORIALROOT/evaluator/evaluate/evaluator.go` where the core evaluation logic should be implemented.
 At runtime, Open Match calls the `Evaluate()` method and streams the proposals for evaluation.
 This triggers the `evaluate()` method with a list of proposals.
 The `evaluate()` method should de-collide the proposals and return a list of results that Open Match will then return back to the Director.

 ```golang
 func evaluate(proposals []*pb.Match) ([]string, error) {